 Is your Section 125 Plan compliant?

 A Section 125 Plan is a program that allows employees to purchase certain eligible benefits on a pre-tax basis.
-Regularly reviewing your plan to ensure it is compliant with Internal Revenue Code (IRC) regulations will help it remain a valuable part of your employees’ overall benefits package.
+Regularly reviewing your plan to ensure it is compliant with Internal Revenue Code (IRC) regulations will help it remain a valuable part of your employees’ overall benefit package.

 Here are the areas of your plan that should be reviewed regularly by you and your legal advisor.